top of page

 JOIN US

-We are a welcoming choir with a focus on musical balance, precision and development, and the enjoyment this brings.
-Our repertoire spans classical and contemporary works, with some songs learned off-copy to deepen musical interpretation and sometimes to convey the musical humour.
+We are a welcoming choir with a focus on musical balance, precision and development, and the enjoyment these bring.
+Our repertoire spans classical and contemporary works, with some songs performed off-copy to deepen musical interpretation and sometimes to convey the musical humour.

 If you have strong singing experience, are comfortable reading a score and holding a harmony, please get in touch via our contact page – we’d love to hear from you!

-We meet every Monday evening from September to July, with breaks for holidays.
-Rehearsals are from 7-9pm at Battle Abbey.
+We meet every Monday evening from September to July with breaks for holidays.
+Rehearsals are from 7.00pm to 9.00pm at Battle Abbey.